 A roundup of some of the most interesting stories about mobile technology from other sites, collected by Rachel Metz, MIT Technology Review’s senior editor for mobile.

-The best of the rest from the arXiv preprint server.
+The best of the rest from the Physics arXiv this week.

-Another chance to catch the most interesting, and important, articles from the previous week on MIT Technology Review.
+Another chance to catch the most interesting and important articles from the previous week on MIT Technology Review.

 Facebook is making it easier to avoid your ex on the social network after you break up.
 How helpful, yet weird.